In-Context Molecular Property Prediction with LLMs: A Blinding Study on Memorization and Knowledge Conflicts: Methodology

 \subsection{Evaluation Metrics}

-We evaluate prediction quality using the Pearson correlation coefficient (r) as MAE and RMSE would be affected by the transformation's scale shift and the different scales of the dataset labels, while correlation remains invariant to scales.
-Only the cumulative error distributions uses MAE as the single-sample error metric.
+We evaluate prediction quality using the Pearson correlation coefficient ($r$), since MAE and RMSE would be affected by the transformation's scale shift and by the differing scales of the dataset labels, whereas the correlation is invariant under such rescaling.
+Only the cumulative error distributions use MAE as the single-sample error metric.
 All metrics are computed on a held-out test set not included in in-context training examples.